mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    A Generic Mixed Mode Signal Chain.
    :label:`mixmode`

 If the sensor’s signal will eventually reside on, or at least take a trip through a computer, an ADC will be involved somewhere along the way.
-There are numerous background references on analog to digital converters available, and most readers will have a sense that an analog to digital converter samples an input signal at some point in time (or measures the average of a signal over some observation time), and produces a numerical representation of that signal - most often as a binary number with some value between zero and (2**N)-1 where N is the number of bits in the output word.
+There are numerous background references on analog to digital converters available [1]_ , and most readers will have a sense that an analog to digital converter samples an input signal at some point in time (or measures the average of a signal over some observation time), and produces a numerical representation of that signal - most often as a binary number with some value between zero and (2**N)-1 where N is the number of bits in the output word.

 ADC Quantization Noise (and why you don't need to care any more)
 ----------------------------------------------------------------

-While there are several obvious noise sources in Figure :ref:`mixmode`, one that is often either ignored or over-emphasized is the number of bits in the ADC's digital output.
+While there are several noise sources in Figure :ref:`mixmode`, one that is often either ignored or over-emphasized is the number of bits in the ADC's digital output.
 Historically, an ADC's "number of bits" was considered the ultimate figure of merit, where a 16-bit converter was obviously 4 times better than a 14-bit converter.
 But in the case of modern, high-resolution converters, the “number of bits” can be safely ignored.
 Note a general principle of signal chain design:

 “The input noise of one stage should be somewhat lower than the output noise of the preceding stage”

-The number of ADC bits, and the full-scale input range, determine the ADC’s quantization noise (refer to background references).
-While quantization noise has different characteristics than thermal noise, it is still just another noise source and is subject to the same principle.
+The number of ADC bits, and the full-scale input range, determine the ADC’s quantization noise.
+While quantization noise has different characteristics than thermal noise (most notably, a rectangular vs. Gaussian distribution), it is still just another noise source and is subject to the same principle.
 The sensor in Figure :ref:`mixmode` has a 0 to 0.5V output range, which is amplified to match the ADC's input range of 0 to 5V, and one of three digital output options may be chosen:

 -  Infinity-bits
 -  16-bits